LUWIZ

 of AI Overview citations come from positions 5 to 10

 The citation-selection algorithm is not organic ranking.
-A page in position 7 that is well structured and citable can be reused when position 1 is ignored.
+A well-structured, citable page in position 7 can be reused when position 1 is ignored.

-Gemini launches these searches in parallel, aggregates the best passages from each sub-topic, then writes a synthesis.
-Direct consequence: a page that covers the full semantic field of a topic has a much higher chance of being cited than a single-answer page.
-You no longer optimize for a query, but for a cluster of sub-questions.
+The direct consequence: a page that covers the full semantic field of a topic is far more likely to be cited than a single-answer page.
+You no longer optimize for a query, but for a bundle of sub-questions.
+Concretely, before writing, list the ten logical sub-questions of your topic and make sure each one has a standalone passage that answers it.

 Optimizing for AI Overviews

-Optimizing for AI Overviews rests on a simple logic: make each answer extractable, complete, and reliable, while keeping a strong organic ranking.
-Here are the priority levers.
+Optimizing for AI Overviews rests on a simple logic: make every answer extractable, complete, and reliable, while keeping a good organic ranking.
+Here are the six priority levers.

 Answer directly at the top of the page